kevwilhelm95/pyCfS/README.md

 ### `protein_structures()`
 `Parallelized` <br>
 Generates a Pymol script to visualize variant location in 3D protein structure colored with Evolutionary Trace.
-Variants mapped to protein will also be tested for structural clustering using the SCW method using all variants, case variants, and control variants.
+Variants mapped to protein will also be tested for structural clustering using the SCW method [PMID: 12875851] using all variants, case variants, and control variants.
 #### Parameters:
 - `variants` (pd.DataFrame): Dataframe of variants by sample.
 Can get from "variants_by_sample()"
 - `gene` (str): Gene name that you wish to analyze ("PDGFRB")